UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

         unittest.main(exit=False)

-That should make lab06Tests.py run ALL of your tests, which should now all pass.
+That should make `lab06Tests.py` run ALL of your tests, which should now all pass.

 Step 7: Making a web page from a data file
 ------------------------------------------

-Now we are going to take students.txt, the same data file we've been working with, and turn it into a web page.
+Now we are going to take `students.txt`, the same data file we've been working with, and turn it into a web page.

 As you can see, each line in the input file has the following format: